 Drinking and driving can be very dangerous, especially for someone with an alcohol problem.
 Without seeking treatment, the effects of alcohol abuse on someone’s driving ability can grow worse and may lead to serious consequences with the law.

-At our Ohio-based treatment facility, The Bluffs, we offer an effective alcohol rehab program at inpatient and outpatient levels to help patients overcome their alcohol abuse or addiction.
+At our Ohio-based treatment facility, Vertava Health of Ohio, we offer an effective alcohol rehab program at inpatient and outpatient levels to help patients overcome their alcohol abuse or addiction.
 Within our program, we develop personalized treatment plans for each patient to address the physical, mental, and psychological aspects of addiction.

-To learn more about the dangers of drunk driving and alcohol rehab programs at The Bluffs, contact one of our treatment specialists today.
+To learn more about the dangers of drunk driving and alcohol rehab programs at Vertava Health of Ohio, contact one of our treatment specialists today.